 SIMTech supports companies in the manufacturing sector through industry assist, technology transfer, knowledge transfer and manpower development.

 Developing the manufacturing ecosystem is another tenet of SIMTech’s industry assistance.
-A more strategic Consortia or Collaborative Industry Projects (CIPs) approach is adopted to build capabilities of Small and Medium Enterprises (SMEs) to meet the needs of multinational corporations, enabling SMEs to become the suppliers of key manufacturing players and grow in the process.
-Through a Collaborative Industry Project (CIP) approach, SIMTech accelerates adoption of technologies relevant to the manufacturing ecosystem or build new capabilities by sharing resources and expertise.
-CIP is a common platform for SMEs with common interest to conduct R&D to develop competitive technologies.
+A more strategic Consortia or Collaborative Industry Projects (CIPs) approach is adopted to build the capabilities of Small and Medium Enterprises (SMEs) to meet the needs of multinational corporations, enabling SMEs to become the suppliers of key manufacturing players and grow in the process.
+Through a Collaborative Industry Project (CIP) approach, SIMTech accelerates the adoption of technologies relevant to the manufacturing ecosystem or builds new capabilities by sharing resources and expertise.
+CIP is a common platform for SMEs with common interests to conduct R&D to develop competitive technologies.

 We also assist Industry by accelerating our outreach to industry through SIMTech’s engagements with trade associations and chambers of commerce (TACs) to reach out to their members.
 The Singapore Precision Engineering and Technology Association and Singapore Manufacturing Federation are some examples.

 To grow Singapore’s manufacturing industry, the sharing of relevant technology through technology transfer is important.
 An example is the adaptation of Radio-Frequency Identification (RFID) technology for a diverse range of applications which has cascaded to industry.
 To extend the reach of SIMTech’s technology transfer effort, the Technology Extension Partners (TEPs) initiative was launched in July 2018.
 TEPs, companies that worked with SIMTech, are intermediaries to transfer the technology to other end-users.